gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We're excited to highlight _4_ newsworthy improvements in this release:

-First, the [Gradle Build Cache](userguide/buildCache.html) has been promoted out of incubating!
+First, this is the first release of the [Gradle Build Cache](userguide/build_cache.html)!
-This allows task outputs to be cached locally or remotely, and has a large impact on build performance.
+This can have a large impact on build performance because it allows your build to avoid doing work by reusing task outputs from previous builds.
 For example, a clean build of _this one awesome project_ was reduced from a _long time_ to a _little time_!

 Indeed, our median build time has _decreased X%_ since enabling this in production: